Fisting

 Fisting is optional sex.
 It is never something anyone should feel pressured to try.

-Fisting can be enjoyed by people of different genders, bodies, and orientations.
-Vaginal and anal fisting involve different anatomy and require different preparation, but both rely on the same core principles.
+Vaginal and anal fisting involve different anatomical structures and require different preparation, but both rely on the same core principles: communication, consent, slowness, and plenty of lubrication.

 Clear consent is essential.
 This includes talking beforehand, checking in during the experience, and being able to stop immediately if something changes.